neoforged/Documentation/docs/items/armor.md

 The `LayerType` maps to some list of `Layer`s to apply and render the textures in the order provided.
 A `Layer` effectively represents a single texture to render.
 The first parameter represents the location of the texture, relative to `textures/entity/equipment`.

-The second parameter is an optional that indicates whether the [texture can be tinted][tinting] as a `EquipmentClientInfo.Dyeable`.
+The second parameter is an optional that indicates whether the [texture can be tinted][tinting] as an `EquipmentClientInfo.Dyeable`.
 The `Dyeable` object holds an integer that, when present, indicates the default RGB color to tint the texture with.
 If this optional is not present, then pure white is used.

 :::warning
 For a tint other than the undyed color to be applied to the item, the item must be in the [`ItemTags#DYEABLE`][tag] and have the `DataComponents#DYED_COLOR` component set to some RGB value.